 - Manipulation of Images (applies to all classes except Nature): All types of creative in-camera and post-production editing and manipulation are allowed.
 This includes panoramic stitching, HDR, filters, multiple images or layers, artwork and computer graphics, as long as the original photographic content predominates and is the work solely of the photographer.
 No third party clip-art images, textures or overlays are permitted.

 Restrictions on Resubmissions

 - If an image has placed 1st, 2nd or 3rd in a Monthly Competition that image is not eligible for entry into any future Monthly Competition.
-They will however still be eligible for entry into a future Annual Competition.
+They will however still be eligible for entry into a future Annual Competition (this includes the Panel of 4).
 Unplaced Images (or close variations) should not be entered more than twice in Monthly Competitions.